 Pull the trigger to squeeze caulk out of the cartridge and run the nozzle along the crack, filling as you go along.
 Try to keep the motion smooth and application even.
 Work at a slight angle to the crack.

 When you’re satisfied you’ve filled the length of the crack, using your damp sponge or rag, wipe along the surface of the crack.

-Another option is to use a wet finger and use your rag to clean your hands instead.
-The goal is to leave a smooth flat finish so it blends in.
+Another option is using a wet finger and rag to clean your hands.
+The goal is to leave a smooth flat finish, so it blends in.
 You may find it helpful to push the caulk into the crack as you go along.
-When you do this you may find you need a little more caulk to fill the crack to get a smooth finish.
+When you do this, you may need a little more caulk to fill the crack to achieve a smooth finish.

 5. Allow to Dry

 Once you’re happy with the finish, check the instructions on your cartridge to see how long the caulk needs to dry.
 Drying time is usually around an hour, but it’s worth double-checking.
 Once your caulk is dry, you can decorate over it.

 You can remove the cartridge from the gun using the release trigger at the back of the handle.
 You don’t need special chemicals to clean up spilt caulk, which is a nice bonus.
 Just use warm water to clean your hands and gun.

 You can put a spare nail or screw into the end of the nozzle if there is any caulk left in the cartridge.
 Taking this step will stop the remainder from drying out.